Greenhow: History

-It is situated about 3 mi west of Pateley Bridge on the road heading towards Grassington, and is mainly in the civil parish of Bewerley.
-However, the western end of the village lying to the west of Kell Dyke, commonly known as Craven Cross, lies within the civil parish of Appletreewick in Craven.
+The village is about 3 mi west of Pateley Bridge on the road heading towards Grassington, and is mainly in the civil parish of Bewerley.
+However, the western end of the village lying to the west of Kell Dyke, commonly known as Craven Cross, lies within the civil parish of Appletreewick.
 It is one of the highest villages in Yorkshire, at an altitude of between 400 and 420 m, and one of the few villages in the United Kingdom lying at over 400 m.

 Greenhow is an old mining village that was a major supplier of lead.
+Sir John Yorke disputed the rights to the mines at "Grenhow" and "Grenehosyke" with Thomas Proctor in 1549.
 Sir Stephen Proctor bought the Manor of Bewerley, including the mineral rights in 1597.
 He was also responsible, as part of a settlement with John Armitage over disputed land, for the founding of the actual village of Greenhow.
-Prior to this date the only settlement recorded on the Hill itself was Kell House, where monks of Fountains Abbey lived while guarding the abbey's lead interests.
+Before this date, the only settlement recorded on the Hill itself was Kell House, where monks of Fountains Abbey lived while guarding the abbey's lead interests.

 In 1613, an agreement sought to protect the Greenhow miners' rights: "…there may be cottages erected for the miners and mineral workmen upon the said waste … and also for the keeping of draught oxen and horses for the maintenance of the mines, always leaving the tenants sufficient common".

-Joseph Kipling, the grandfather of Rudyard Kipling was the minister at the Methodist Chapel at Greenhow and Rudyard himself is known to have visited the village.
-There is a 'Kiplings Cottage' next door to the 'Miners Arms', but it is not known whether his grandfather actually lived there.
+Joseph Kipling, the grandfather of Rudyard Kipling, was the minister at the Methodist Chapel at Greenhow and Rudyard himself is known to have visited the village.
+There is a 'Kiplings Cottage' next door to the Miners Arms, but it is not known whether his grandfather actually lived there.

 The church in the village (St Mary's) is reputedly the highest parish church in England still in use, though services are now only fortnightly on Sunday evenings plus major feast times.

 Coldstones Quarry

-To the east of the village is Coldstones Quarry, operated by Hanson.
+To the east of the village is Coldstones Quarry, operated by Heidelberg Materials.
 The quarry is unusual in that it is located on high ground and is not easy to observe from above like most other quarries in the Yorkshire Dales.
 The quarry produces 600,000 tonne of limestone aggregate per year, with most being used in West and North Yorkshire.
 Small amounts of fluorspar are also won from the limestone which is sent to Derbyshire for processing.
-A large public artwork, The Coldstones Cut, has been created by the artist Andrew Sabin, and was opened in 2010.
+A large public artwork, The Coldstones Cut, created by the artist Andrew Sabin, was opened in 2010 and received the 2011 Marsh Award for Excellence in Public Sculpture.